 - Windows 11 Insider Preview

 You can see the Windows 11 update history by heading over to Settings > Update & Security > Windows Update > View update history.

 Windows 11 feature updates and quality updates

-Well, we have two types of updates in Windows 11; features updates and quality updates.
-The quality update is more like a patch or to say minor update and the feature update is like a major update.
+Well, we have two types of updates in Windows 11: features updates and quality updates.
+The quality update is more like a patch or, to say, a minor update, and the feature update is like a major update.

 What is the Quality update?

-Microsoft rolls out the quality update (also known as cumulative updates” or “cumulative quality updates”).
+Microsoft rolls out quality updates (also known as cumulative updates” or “cumulative quality updates”).
 The update usually rolls out every second Tuesday of the month.
-The quality update doesn’t add any major changes, UI changes or add new features to the device but it fixes the loopholes and enhances the security of the device.
+The quality update doesn’t add any major changes, UI changes, or new features to the device, but it fixes the loopholes and enhances the device’s security.
 More or less, it’s like an Android security patch update.
 Microsoft rolls this out to keep your Windows 11 Laptop/PC safe and secure.
 Apart from having features and a long changelog, the quality update is referred to as an important part of Windows.
 The installation method for both updates is the same.
-You just have to click on download and it will automatically download and flash the update seamlessly.
+You just have to click on download, and it will automatically download and flash the update seamlessly.